zaiisao/Documentation/en/Audio Broadcast/multiple_channel_android.md

 ## Considerations

+### Subscription limits

+When joining a channel by calling `joinChannel` in the `RtcChannel` class, if you set `autoSubscribeAudio` or `autoSubscribeVideo` as false, you cannot resume receiving the audio or video stream of a specified user by calling `muteRemoteAudioStream`(false) or `muteRemoteVideoStream`(false).

+To resume receiving a specified stream, take the following steps:

+1. Call `setDefaultMuteAllRemoteAudioStreams`(true) or `setDefaultMuteAllRemoteVideoStreams`(true) before joining the channel.
+2. Join the channel.
+3. Call `muteRemoteAudioStream`(false) or `muteRemoteVideoStream`(false), and specify the user whose stream you want to resume receiving.

 ### Setting the remote video

 In video scenarios, if the remote user joins the channel using `RtcChannel`, ensure that you specify the channel ID of the remote user in  [VideoCanvas](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/java/v3.0.0/classio_1_1agora_1_1rtc_1_1video_1_1_video_canvas.html) when setting the remote video view.